 finite radius and fractured wells, dual porosity reservoirs and boundary effects.

-This will also include a revision of the use of Saphir NL, with help on shortcuts
+This will also include a revision of the use of Saphir, with help on shortcuts

 and advanced level functionality.

 A detailed look and worked examples of difficult limited entry, multilayer

 slanted, advanced horizontal, multilateral, numerical wiggly well, multi-frac

 horizontal and horizontal anisotropy.
 This will include looking at the theoretical